Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 I initially thought the four-foot power cord to be a bit short.
 During my tests, however, the length proved to be adequate.

 Build quality is excellent, and I expect that both the machine and its accessories will provide yeoman service for several years.

 The classic jet tips and tongue cleaner were very effective.
 I did not use the three specialized tips.

 The rotary dial ensures every user can select the most suitable pulse rate/pressure.

 To ensure cleanliness, I recommend running a little vinegar through this system once every month.

 This device is well built and effectively clears away the debris between my teeth and under my gums.
-Unlike previous attempts to perform this action with string floss, the experience was pain and blood free.
-The is highly recommended. iTeknic Oral Irrigator
+Unlike previous attempts to perform this action with string floss, the experience was pain and blood-free.
+The iTeknic Oral Irrigator is highly recommended.

 I am conducting a poll to determine my reader's opinion on the subject of flossing.
 Results from these polls help me select future devices to review.